HOW TO WOO A WOMAN

 Induce the relaxation response by cuddling your pet, giving an unexpected hug to a friend or family member, snuggling with your spouse or talking to a friend about the good things in your lives, says psychologist Deborah Rozman, co-author of Transforming Stress.
 When you do you'll be reducing your stress levels.

 Why?
 Experts say social interaction helps your brain think better, encouraging you to see new solutions to situations that once seemed impossible, she says.
-Studies have also shown that physical contact (such as stroking your dog or cat) may actually help lower blood pressure and decrease stress hormones.
+Studies have also shown that physical contact (such as stroking your dog or cat) may help lower blood pressure and decrease stress hormones.

 7. Try self-massage